 - Alexa Goble of Hendersonville, N.C.

 - Tristin Morse of Sarasota, Fla.

 - Gloria Odenyo of Clinton, Md.

 - Jessica Wey of McAllen, Texas

-Duke is a member of a Clark Scholars network that includes students from The George Washington University, Georgia Tech, Johns Hopkins University, The University of Maryland, University of Pennsylvania, Stevens Institute of Technology, Vanderbilt University, The University of Virginia, and Virginia Tech.
+Duke is a member of a Clark Scholars network that includes students from The George Washington University, Georgia Tech, Johns Hopkins University, The University of Maryland, Pennsylvania State University, University of Pennsylvania, Stevens Institute of Technology, Vanderbilt University, The University of Virginia, and Virginia Tech.